Blog/Procurement Guide

 contractsfinder.service.gov.uk

 The English portal for contracts of any value — including below-threshold contracts that do not appear on Find a Tender.
-Particularly useful for smaller IT contracts with councils and NHS bodies.
+Particularly useful for smaller contracts with councils and NHS bodies.

 🏴󠁧󠁢󠁳󠁣󠁴󠁿